Juanperias/motion/Readme.md

-# Record project
+# Motion project

-record is a bare metal physics engine, which is efficient and easy to use, record can also be used in emmbedded or even in a kernel because it does not require the rust std library.
+Motion is a bare metal physics engine, which is efficient and easy to use, Motion can also be used in emmbedded or even in a kernel because it does not require the rust std library.